spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-logs.md

 4. Select you application.

-5. Click on the **Actions** drop-down Menu.
+5. Click the **Actions** drop-down menu.

 6. Select **Download Logs**.

-7. A message will pop up with the download link.
+7. A message displays with the download link.

-8. Click on the download link and review the files.
+8. Click the download link and review the files.

 ## Validation

-To review the downloaded files, inspect your downloads folder on your device.
-Search for a zip file with the following file format: `[clusterNameHere]-logs-[currentTimeStamp]`.
+To review the logs, locate a zip file with file name format `[clusterNameHere]-logs-[currentTimeStamp]` in the downloads folder on your device.